Trip Review: Grand Cayman Island

 ZaynBeach3

-The water clarity makes it perfect for snorkeling at Seven Mile Beach so be sure to bring an underwater camera and snorkeling gear.
+Seven Mile Beach’s water clarity makes it perfect for snorkeling, so bring an underwater camera and snorkeling gear.
 You can also rent the gear from the hotel.
-Seven Mile Beach faces west and if the horizon is clear, you will be treated to some spectacular sunsets.
-Even if the horizon isn’t 100% clear, the sun reflecting off the clouds will make a for a beautiful and colorful sky.
-SunsetGrandCayman
+Seven Mile Beach faces west, and if the horizon is clear, you will be treated to some spectacular sunsets.
+Even if the horizon isn’t 100% clear, the sun reflecting off the clouds will make for a beautiful and colorful sky.

 CaymanSunset

-A point of interest which might be worth visiting if you’re reading this is Stingray City.
-It wasn’t age-appropriate for a 9-month-old but if you have kids a bit older or you yourself want to experience swimming with stingrays, it’s only a 10-minute drive away.
+If you’re reading this, a point of interest that might be worth visiting is Stingray City.
+It wasn’t age-appropriate for a 9-month-old, but if you have kids who are a bit older or you want to experience swimming with stingrays, it’s only a 10-minute drive away.
 Keep in mind that when driving in the Cayman Islands, you drive on the left side of the road as it is a British territory.

-Some of you have asked if the food, water, and snacks are expensive and for the most part, they certainly are expensive.
-If you purchase from the hotel or even convenience stores right next to the hotel, it will cost you 3 to 4 times would you are used to paying for bottled water.
-I asked a local where I can just buy a case of water and he directed me to a large wholesale club called ‘Cost U Less’ which was just a 7-minute walk away.
-If you’re familiar with BJ’s Wholesale Club on the East Coast, this was basically their sister store.
-It even had the Wellsley Farms brand which is the store label for BJ’s.
-You don’t need a membership and while the prices aren’t U.S. wholesale club cheap, it’s far cheaper than any other place you will find on the island.
+Some of you have asked if the food, water, and snacks are expensive, and for the most part, they are costly.
+If you purchase from the hotel or even convenience stores right next to the hotel, it will cost you three to four times what you are used to paying for bottled water.
+I asked a local where I could purchase a case of water, and he directed me to a large wholesale club called ‘Cost U Less,’ which was just a 7-minute walk away.
+If you’re familiar with BJ’s Wholesale Club on the East Coast, this was their sister store.
+It even had the Wellsley Farms brand, the store label for BJ’s.
+You don’t need a membership, and while the prices aren’t U.S. wholesale club prices, they are far cheaper than any other place you will find on the island.
 If you’re staying at an Airbnb and decide to cook rather than eat out, this is a perfect place to shop for your ingredients since they also carry fresh produce, seafood, and meat.

 CostUless